GeneRegulationi3S/APAtizer/README.md

 Now, to showcase the capabilities of APAtizer, we performed two case studies using our tool.

 The first case was done on standard RNA-Seq data from 10 samples (5 sample pairs) from COAD (colon adenocarcinoma) from TCGA.
-The raw BAM files were obtained on the TCGA repository and were put in our snakemake workflow with [create_inputs.sh](create_inputs.sh).
-With this case study, our aim was to showcase that APAtizer is able to analyse standard RNA-Seq data.
+The raw BAM files were obtained on the TCGA repository and were put in our snakemake workflow with [create_inputs.sh](create_inputs.sh) to create the input files necessary for APAtizer.
+With this case study, our aim was to showcase that our tool is able to analyse standard RNA-Seq data.

 The second case was done on 3'mRNA-Seq data from 4 samples from M1 macrophages, published in https://doi.org/10.3389/fimmu.2023.1182525, and uploaded in GEO (GSE163726).
-The FASTQ files were obtained and were previously aligned to the hg38 reference genome to obtain raw BAM files that were then put in our snakemake workflow with [create_inputs.sh](create_inputs.sh).
-Our aim with this case study was to showcase that APAtizer can not only work with data from standard RNA-Seq but also with 3'mRNA-Seq data.
+The FASTQ files were obtained and were previously aligned to the hg38 reference genome to obtain raw BAM files that were then put in our snakemake workflow with [create_inputs.sh](create_inputs.sh) to create the input files necessary for APAtizer.
+Our aim with this case study was to showcase that our tool can not only work with data from standard RNA-Seq but also with 3'mRNA-Seq data.

 Below, we showcase a walkthrough of the APAtizer tool showing the different tabs, inputs and outputs that can be obtained by the user.

 # APAtizer walkthrough case study 1 (Illumina standard RNA-Seq samples from TCGA COAD)
+For this case study, the BAM files were obtained directly from TCGA.
+These BAM files were used to create the inputs for the analysis with APAtizer with the [create_inputs.sh](create_inputs.sh) as was explained above.
+Since we have human data, the hg38 was chosen in the script, because the hg38 was the genome version used in the creation of the BAM files.
+When selecting the genome v

 ## Sample Sheet
 ### Creating the sample sheet
 In this section, the user may start by creating the sample sheet by clicking on the **Add row** button to add the necessary number of rows to construct the sample sheet.
 This sample sheet consists of two columns called **File.Name** and **Sample.Type**.
 The first column indicated the name of the BAM files and the second column indicated the name of the corresponding condition.
-An example of a sample sheet for this case study is shown below.
+An example of a sample sheet for this case study is shown below where 10 samples are shown, with 5 being from "Primary Tumor" and 5 from "Solid Tissue Normal".

 <img src="https://github.com/user-attachments/assets/071b9413-f2b9-41b9-b838-110fc5dd872a" alt="sample_sheet_case1">